 Recently it has been noted that a number of city approved projects have used different building square footages than what has been posted with the city in determining the amount of parking that is required for a specific project.
-Currently, the city uses the floor area ratio (FAR) to determine the maximum building size and manage building forms and architectural elements.
+Currently, the city uses net building square footage to calculate parking requirements, building square footage, and traffic fees paid.
+Many times the parking requirements become a more significant factor in determining building size than zoning does.
+As a result, "parking trumps zoning."
 The city uses a net square footage that includes some exempted building components in determining the number of parking spaces required and determination of traffic impact fees paid to the city.
 The subcommittee has identified the need to define how building square footages are determined for purposes of calculating parking requirements and traffic fees paid to the city that is consistent in its application and easily calculated for the purposes of determining the fees to be paid to the city.